 If you think you've developed one of these "tumors," check in with your dental professionals.
 But take heart: They usually go away after improved oral hygiene and the baby is born.

-Another not-so-common complication of pregnancy is loose teeth.
-Mayo Clinic explains that this can happen even in the absence of gum disease due to hormones affecting the ligaments that hold your teeth in the bone.
-If you notice any tooth mobility you didn't used to have, see your dentist immediately.
+Loose Teeth: This is another not-so-common complication of pregnancy.
+Loose teeth can result even in the absence of gum disease due to hormones affecting the ligaments that hold your teeth in the bone.
+If you notice any new tooth mobility, see your dentist immediately.